S-Spektrum-M/mach-nvim/README.md

-#   Mach - Neovim Configuration
+#  Mach - A Neovim Distribution

-A modern Neovim configuration focused on a productive development environment with minimal overhead.
+A modern Neovim distribution focused on a productive development environment with minimal overhead.

 ##  Installation